NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-2-the-basics.md

 and takes as input the value returned from the `fastq_input` function.
-In this function the sample id is evaluated and if it is either `sample1` or `sample2` (our single-end samples) then the function returns a single string which is the path to the fastq file for that sample.
+In this function the sample id is evaluated and if it is either `sample1` or `sample2` (our single-end samples) then the function returns a single string which is the path to the FASTQ file for that sample.
 Otherwise, the function returns a list containing both the `R1` and `R2` files for the sample.
 In the `shell:` directive of the rule the `seqtk comp` command is run on the input and the output is sent to the output file.